tareqalshame/Happy-Developers-Diaries/README.md

 To pull the latest copy of the project:
 1- Go to the folder path
-2- Type: git pull origin master
+2- Type: "git pull origin master"

 ## How to deal with the project